 Allison: I think that we do have all of the tools at our fingertips to share our deck and collaborate and show off our product online and I don’t know if we would be able to do that a year ago because I would be worried that the investor may not be comfortable with the Zoom and all of these things.
 But now that we’re all comfortable it’s kind of amazing being able to move from one investor meeting to another back to back to back to back when before I would have to go to their offices and basically worry myself to death about the commute getting there.

 15. Did you have any ah-ha moments during the conference?

 Allison: It was when we organized the SXSW pitch happy hour and we got to interact socially with a lot of the other SXSW pitchers— of course, over Zoom.
 And oh my god, it was just this moment of “wow, these people are so intelligent. so smart holy crap how did we get into this at all.”
 Major imposter syndrome.

-Roger: That’s just having a button that allows you to mute yourself in meetings.
-It seems way too complicated the hotkeys across the different apps are all different you think it should be “M” for mute it’s not uh so just having that physical key that also shows with the led lights whether you are muted or not I think is going to be a big help.
+Roger: Just having a button that allows you to mute yourself in meetings.
+It seems way too complicated the hotkeys across the different apps are all different.
+You think it should be “M” for mute, it’s not, so just having that physical key that also shows with the led lights whether you are muted or not I think is going to be a big help.